Claiming after suffering a no-fault accident in public

 The amount of public injury compensation awarded to you will be based on the severity of your injuries.
 Although we can’t tell you exactly how much compensation you are entitled to at this stage, we can give you an estimate.
 Our public accident claims calculator will give you an estimate based on public liability claims examples similar to yours.

-Preparing for a public injury claim
+Preparing for a public accident claim

 To enhance your chances of success, we need to demonstrate the culpability of the owner of the premises in causing the injury.